How to Set Financial Goals

 Establish SMART goals

-SMART goals are Specific, Measurable, Achievable, Realistic and Time-bound.
+SMART stands for Specific, Measurable, Achievable, Relevant and Time-bound.

-Setting goals using this framework ensures they are clear and actionable.
-For example, instead of saying, "I want to save money," a SMART goal would be, "I want to save $2,000 in 6 months for an emergency fund."
-This goal is specific (save $2,000), measurable (you can track progress), achievable (requires you to save about $330 per month), relevant (for financial security) and set within a specific time frame (6 months).
+Using the SMART framework ensures that your goals are clear and actionable.
+For example, instead of saying, “I want to save money,” a SMART goal would be, “I want to save $2,000 in 6 months for an emergency fund.”
+This goal is specific (save $2,000), measurable (you can track progress), achievable (requires you to save about $330 per month), relevant (for financial security) and time-bound (6 months).

 Have a way to track progress toward your financial goals